Kids Beach Activity Guide

 A shovel, a bucket, and nothing but sand can certainly start off a good day at the beach.
 Use a piece of driftwood to etch out shapes along the shore, or write your name in letters so large that every passing helicopter or airplane will pause to see your message.

 If the parents will oblige, you can even turn mom and dad into a veritable work of art by burying them up to their elbows in sand and then sculpting sand shapes around them.
 You might want to ask them first, of course, as not all moms and dads like to be buried in sand (and this goes for little brother and sisters too.)

 Once you have them buried, break out the sand tools, like buckets, shells, and pebbles, and start decorating!
 A few stone scales and a fin, and dad will make the perfect mermaid, or you can design a new “sand bathing suit” for mom with colorful seashells.
-Whatever you do, just make sure you have a camera so you can take pictures.
+Whatever you do, you'll find plenty of Outer Banks family activities - just make sure you have a camera so you can take pictures.

 Head down to the shoreline, right at the edge of where the waves are washing in, and start digging.
 Chances are that sooner or later you’ll notice small pink little crabs digging next to you.
 Don’t be scared – these little critters are called “sand diggers” or mole crabs, and they are perfectly harmless.
 With a hard sandy gray shell and pink sides and belly, these guys don’t look like an everyday crab, but with their 8 small legs that are almost always moving, they can burrow into the sand with the best of them, looking for food, or simply a temporary shelter from the crashing waves.